Larry Dierker

-Lawrence Edward Dierker (born September 22, 1946) is a former Major League Baseball pitcher, manager, and broadcaster.
+Lawrence Edward Dierker (born September 22, 1946) is an American former Major League Baseball (MLB) pitcher, manager, and broadcaster.
 During a 14-year baseball career as a pitcher, he pitched from 1964 to 1977 for the Houston Colt .45s/Astros and the St. Louis Cardinals.

 After many years as a broadcaster for the Astros, he was hired to manage the team in 1997, managing them for five seasons.
-He was the first Astro manager to lead the team to three consecutive playoff seasons (all through winning the Central division), and in total he led the Astros to four division titles in five years until he stepped down in 2001.
+He was the first Astro manager to lead the team to three consecutive playoff seasons (all through winning the Central division), and in total, he led the Astros to four division titles in five years until he stepped down in 2001.

-Early life
+Early life and education

-Dierker was born in Hollywood, California.
+Dierker was born in Hollywood, Los Angeles in California.
 The Dierkers lived in Reseda near the San Fernando Valley before moving to Woodland Hills (a neighborhood of Los Angeles) when Dierker was in the 7th grade.
-He honed his baseball in the West Valley Little League before playing on the varsity team of William Howard Taft Charter High School.
+He honed his baseball in the West Valley Little League before playing on the varsity team of Taft High School.
 Dierker had a good arm in high school, although he had a losing record as a pitcher.
 One scout saw potential in him in Tommy Lasorda, who saw ideal mechanics and arm action that seemed right for the majors rather than giving him a bad report.

 Playing career

 He was signed by the Houston Colt.45s at age 17 after winning a bidding war with teams such as the Chicago Cubs to sign him for $55,000.
 Dierker made his major-league pitching debut on his 18th birthday – and struck out Willie Mays in the first inning.
-He pitched 2 2/3 innings while allowing four runs (two earned) on five hits, three walks while having three strikeouts; he was credited with the loss while starting his career with a 6.75 ERA.
+He pitched 2 2/3 innings while allowing four runs (two earned) on five hits, and three walks while having three strikeouts; he was credited with the loss while starting his career with a 6.75 ERA.
 He pitched in two other games that season, both being the last pitcher for the team, although they were both in losses.
-In 1965, he appeared in 26 games while garnering a 7–8 record, a 3.50 ERA and 109 strikeouts in 146.2 innings.
-In the following year, he went 10–8 while having a 3.18 ERA and 108 strikeouts in 29 game appearances and 187 innings pitched.
+In 1965, he appeared in 26 games while garnering a 7–8 record, a 3.50 ERA, and 109 strikeouts in 146.2 innings.
+The following year, he went 10–8 with a 3.18 ERA and 108 strikeouts in 29 game appearances and 187 innings pitched.
 He pitched in just 15 games for the 1967 season, though he went 6–5 with a 3.36 ERA and 68 strikeouts in 99 innings.
-His 1968 season was not too much better as he went 12–15 in 32 games with a 3.31 ERA and 161 strikeouts in 233.2 innings.
+His 1968 season was not much better as he went 12–15 in 32 games with a 3.31 ERA and 161 strikeouts in 233.2 innings.
 He pitched the Opening Day game for the Astros that season.
 He pitched a complete game against the Pittsburgh Pirates, allowing four runs on six hits as the Astros pulled a 5–4 win.